ITR Filing Deadline Missed?

 Analysis of Section 194J(1)(ba)

 • Section 194J (1) (ba) specifically pertains to payments made by a firm to its directors and doesn't extend to other types of payments.
 This provision doesn't come into play when the payment can be subject to tax deduction under Section 192 of the Income Tax Act, 1961.
 Section 192 is all about tax deduction at source (TDS) for salary income.
-Consequently, if the payment is categorized as salary income for the director, Section 194J (1) (ba) is not applicable.
+Therefore, if the payment is categorized as salary income for the director, Section 194J (1) (ba) is not applicable.

 • TDS should be deducted under Section 192 if the director's income from the payment falls under the category of 'Income from Salaries.'
 This means that the director must pay taxes on the payment as a part of their overall salary income.
 However, if the director is a non-resident, meaning they do not reside in India or fail to meet certain criteria for being a resident, TDS must be deducted under Section 195 instead.
 Section 195 deals with TDS on payments to non-resident individuals.